ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 <h4>3.
 Python3 Dependencies</h4>
 <p>
   Browse to the OpenMMS directory installed on the root drive and open the <b>install</b> subdirectory.
-Open the appropriate subdirectory based on the computer OS, and lastly execute the <b>1_python3_dep_install</b> file.
-A commandline/terminal window should open and begin 'pip installing' the needed dependencies.
+Open the appropriate subdirectory based on the computer OS, and lastly execute the <b>1_python3_dep_install(.bat)</b> file.
+A commandline/terminal window should open and begin 'pip installing' the necessary dependencies.
 The following lists the Python3 dependency installations required to support the OpenMMS Applications.
 </p>

 ```